Palliative Care Conference

 Molloy College is an approved provider of continuing nursing education by the New Jersey State Nurses Association, an accredited approver by the American Nurses' Credentialing Center's Commission on Accreditation.

 1.5 contact hours will be awarded for the keynote session, 1 hour for the Closing Session and 1.5 hours for each concurrent session of the two Concurrent Sessions for a total of 5.5 contact hours if you attend each session of the conference.

 Molloy College, Continuing Education & Professional Development Social Work CPE is recognized by the New York State Education Department's State Board for Social Work as an approved provider of continuing education for licensed social workers #0110 and that a number of sessions offered for the Palliative Care Conference have been approved for Social Work CE credit.

-Music Therapy Continuing Education Credit (CMTE)
+Music Therapy Continuing Education Credit (CMTE and LCAT)